Can I Switch From Medicare Advantage to Medigap?

 • Bonus tip:

-For more personalized advice on your plan options, contact one of our licensed insurance agents.
-We can guide you through the finer points of all plans, make recommendations tailored to your needs, and assist you with the transition process.
+For personalized advice on your plan options, contact one of our licensed insurance agents.
+We’ll walk you through the details, recommend plans that fit your needs, and help make the transition easy.

 Sources: How Medigap Works | How to Enroll AEP InfoMedicare Advantage